raghumalgi08881/RestaurantWebclient/readme.md

 Handling the requests originating from the Webview are SSL encrypted (https):

-Implement a webviewclient and override onReceivedSslError like below which shows a dialog to either proceed or cancel the request.
+Implement a webviewclient for rhe webview and override onReceivedSslError like below which shows a dialog to either proceed or cancel the request.